OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/LPC11C24/index.md

 * CAN controller
 * SysTick timer for clock functions

-The driver is written in standard C++03 and is compatible with C++11.
+The driver is written in standard C++11.
 It leverages the [LPCOpen](http://www.lpcware.com/lpcopen) libraries for low-level hardware control.

 Users are encouraged to use the test project for this driver as a starting point in developing their own applications (see the next sections).

 ## Build configuration